-New snowfall in British Columbia + Alaska
+British Columbia + Alaska

 “Snow will hammer the West Coast of Canada right up to Coastal Alaska in the next week or more as a series of Lows tracks across that region.
 Wow is the Gulf of Alaska ever busy!” – Meteorologist Tom Niziol, The Weather Channel